 The Royal Theatre

 We always love a reason to relax and watch a show.
 The Royal Theatre is located across from Fantasy Faire and is a great open air tent where you can watch your favorite love story acted out on stage.
-They are strict about seating times, but it is open air, so you can always stand at the back behind the official barrier to watch a a show.
+They are strict about seating times, but it is open air, so you can always stand at the back behind the official barrier to watch a show.

 The Haunted Mansion can be a little scary for some kids depending on their age and how much they actually understand about the ride.
 We prepared our son by watching videos online and telling him in advance it was all pretend and there might be loud sounds like “boo”.
 For the most part he wasn’t scared, but he’s was also not that interested in doing it again too often.
 The best time to check it out is during the holiday season when it’s all decorated up!

-To Rest Your Feet
+The Best Places To Rest Your Feet

 Spending all day at Disneyland with toddlers requires some opportunities to rest your feet.
 There are several ride-on options up and down Main Street that are great for this, while also appealing to young kids.
 The horse pulled cable cars, the old fire engine and old timer cars are all great, short rides up or down Main Street when you are tired of walking or just need a break.